 For centuries, people have trapped furbearers across Montana.
-Presently, Montana sportsmen and sportswomen take part in this fur trapping tradition to legitimately harvest a renewable resource on public and private land.
+Montana sportsmen and sportswomen take part in this fur trapping tradition to legitimately harvest a renewable resource on public and private land.

 Fur trapping is highly regulated, biologically sustainable, and an important part of Montana's cultural history and outdoor lifestyle.

 Trapping is protected by the Montana Constitution’s Article IX in the Preservation of Harvest Heritage Section 7.
 Also, in FWP’s Vision and Guide for 2016-2026, the department states that it values “the continued importance of hunting, fishing, trapping, and other outdoor recreation to Montana’s culture and conservation ethic.”

 FWP is responsible for the conservation of furbearers and for regulating the responsible use of this public resource.
 FWP and its citizen commission continually refine furbearer trapping regulations to ensure sustainability, selectivity, and ethical harvest.

 Regulated trapping can provide many benefits to society, including: